leancodepl/flutter_corelibrary/packages/leancode_lint/README.md

 [![leancode_lint pub.dev badge][pub-badge]][pub-badge-link]

-A high-quality, robust, and up-to-date set of lint rules used at LeanCode.
+An opinionated set of high-quality, robust, and up-to-date lint rules used at LeanCode.

 ## Installation